JacksonMwaya/Air-Quality-Prediction/README.md

 # Air-Quality-Prediction
 Data Science Learning

-Air quality prediction was a project from zindi that was in a competition
+Air quality prediction was a project from zindi that was in a competition.